SiddiqSoft/acw32h/README.md

    // the transfer of ownership in order to close the handle.
    ACW32HANDLE myHandle( std::move(mh) );

-   // Use and don't worry about any throw, exit; C++ will cleanup the handle if it was properly allocated!
+   // C++ will cleanup the handle if it was properly allocated!
 }

 ```

 <small align="right">

-&copy; 2020 Siddiq Software LLC.
+&copy; 2021 Siddiq Software LLC.
 All rights reserved.
 Refer to [LICENSE](LICENSE).

 </small>